 When you begin labour you can directly contact your midwife who you have already developed a trusted relationship with.
 Midwives offer support and guidance through the early stages of labour and are with you throughout your entire active labour, birth and initial stages postpartum.
-All Vernon midwives have admitting privileges at the Vernon Jubilee Hospital and attend births both there as well as offer the option of home delivery to low risk mothers.
+We have admitting privileges at the Vernon Jubilee Hospital and attend births both there as well as offer the option of home delivery to low risk mothers.
 We are currently five midwives in the community that back each other up and help each other out as needed.

 As midwives are fully integrated into the health care system, you have access to all lab work, diagnostics, medications and procedures related to pregnancy.
 The advantage is that midwives explain the risks and benefits of all these options so you can be the primary decision maker.
 If your pregnancy becomes complicated, just like family doctors, midwives consult and work with the necessary specialists, like obstetricians or paediatricians, to ensure you and your baby’s safety.

 After the birth, midwives continue to provide comprehensive care for you and your baby as we remain your primary care provider for approximately 6 weeks.
 You continue to have 24- hour urgent access to your midwife as well as the benefit of frequent postpartum visits.
-Throughout the first 8-10 days I do home visits so you don’t have to leave the comforts of your home.
-Once mother and baby are well, the final visits at approximately 3 and 6 weeks are completed at my clinic.
-I will ensure you are healing and adjusting to your new role monitoring your physical and mental well-being.
-I also monitor your baby’s well-being and growth supporting mothers in feeding their baby the best way possible.
+Throughout the first 8-10 days we do home visits so you don’t have to leave the comforts of your home.
+Once mother and baby are well, the final visits at approximately 3 and 6 weeks are completed at our clinic.
+We will ensure you are healing and adjusting to your new role monitoring your physical and mental well-being.
+We also monitor your baby’s well-being and growth supporting mothers in feeding their baby the best way possible.
 During this time families benefit the most from the continuity of care with their trusted care provider.